 - Are there other people in your characters live?
 How does he/she relate to them?

 - What is the purpose of your character in this story?

-Once you’ve got your characters figured out, you can turn to dialogue, and how you can create realistic, and interesting conversations between your characters.
+OOnce you’ve got your characters figured out, you can turn to dialogue, and how you can create realistic and exciting conversations between your characters.

 Writing convincing dialogue

 Writing good dialogue takes practice and observation.
-People tend to over-dramatize, or understate, in either case leaving the reader with a sense of disbelief.
-Conversations play a great role in bringing fiction to life, and if handled correctly can help create a beautiful piece of art.
+People tend to over-dramatize or understate, in either case leaving the reader with a sense of disbelief.
+Conversations play a significant role in bringing fiction to life, and if handled correctly, can help create a beautiful piece of art.

 So how can you make sure your dialogue writing seems genuine and colorful?

 - Listen to how people talk: You will rarely find a priest swearing, or an English Professor using slang.
 Observe the way people speak and note down any new figure of speech they might use.
 Good writers are often good eavesdroppers too.

 - Cut down on extraneous words and phrases: real speech does not flow as smoothly as it seems to on paper, but most readers do not care to read unnecessary words like “err…” “uh…” and “oh,” between dialogues.

 - Use action to highlight your dialogues: Remind the reader that the characters they are reading about areas physical (theoretically) as they are.
 ‘He said’ ‘she said dialogues got monotonous if they are not broken up with movement.